(in Polish) Wprowadzenie do kultury akademickiej z wiedzą o ochronie własności intelektualnej 3224-D1WKAOWI

 Thematic division of classes:

-4. Formulating a thesis topic and critical evaluation of topics for
+4. Formulating the topic of the thesis and critical evaluation of the topics of the student groups' own research projects.

-7. Principles of creating a bibliography of work conducted as part of
+7. Principles of creating a bibliography of works conducted as part of student group research projects.

 Type of course